ROWAN UNIVERSITY POLICY

 VI.
 POLICY COMPLIANCE

-Violations of this policy may subject the violator to disciplinary actions, up to or including termination of employment or dismissal from a school, subject to applicable collective bargaining agreements and may subject the violator to penalties stipulated in applicable state and federal statutes.
+Violations of this policy may subject the violator to disciplinary actions up to or including termination of employment or dismissal from school, subject to applicable collective bargaining agreements and may subject the violator to penalties stipulated in applicable state and federal statutes.
+Students who fail to adhere to this Policy or the Procedures and Standards will be referred to the Office of Student Affairs and may be expelled.
+Affiliates, contractors and vendors who fail to adhere to this Policy and the Procedures and Standards may face termination of their business relationships with the University.
+Sanctions shall be applied consistently to all violators regardless of job titles or level in the organization.

-University sanctions, penalties, fines and discipline will be based on the severity of the incident per below:
+University sanctions, penalties, fines and discipline for employees will be based on the severity of the incident per below:

 Low – retraining and to be reviewed with the employee during annual appraisal.
 Also, any cost shall be borne by the Department.
 The Department Chair or VP will determine how these funds will be assigned.